-Chard (Beta vulgaris subsp. cicla), Swiss chard, silverbeet, perpetual spinach, spinach beet, crab beet, bright lights, seakale beet, or mangold is a leafy green vegetable with the leaf blade being green or reddish in color and the leaf stalks being usually white, yellow, or red in color.
+Chard (Beta vulgaris subsp. cicla), Swiss chard, silverbeet, perpetual spinach, spinach beet, crab beet, bright lights, seakale beet, or Mangold is a leafy green vegetable with the leaf blade being green or reddish and the leaf stalks being usually white, yellow, or red.
 The vegetable is most often used in Mediterranean cooking.
 In the Northern Hemisphere, chard is typically ready to harvest as early as April through May.
-Chard is one of the hardier leafy greens, with a harvest season typically lasting longer than kale, spinach, or baby greens.
+Chard is one of the hardier leafy greens, with a harvest season usually lasting longer than kale, spinach, or baby greens.

 Dark leafy greens like chard, contain antioxidants like beta-carotene, lutein, zeaxanthin, quercetin, and kaempferol.
 Antioxidants find and neutralize free radicals, which are the dangerous byproducts of cellular metabolism that can cause healthy cells to become cancerous.